Skin, hair and nail tissue are collected for microscopy and culture (mycology) to establish or confirm the diagnosis of

-Culture of yeasts and moulds may be due to harmless colonisation rather than infection.
-The infection may be secondary to an underlying skin disesase such as psoriasis.
+The culture of yeasts and moulds may be due to harmless colonisation rather than infection.
+The infection may be secondary to an underlying skin disease such as psoriasis.

 Blood tests are not useful for the diagnosis of superficial fungal infections.
-But in subcutaneous and systemic infection, several tests may be useful.
+But in subcutaneous and systemic infection, several tests may be helpful.